JetBrains/teamcity-documentation/topics/docker-wrapper.md

 <td>

-The _Edit arguments_ field allows specifying additional options for `docker run`.
-The default argument is `--rm`, but you can provide more, for instance, to add an additional volume mapping.
+Allows specifying additional options for `docker run`.
+The default argument is `--rm`, but you can provide more, for instance, add an additional volume mapping.

 <note>

-     In this field, you cannot reference environment variables using `%env.FOO_BAR%` syntax because TeamCity does not pass environment variables from build agent into docker container.
+In this field, you cannot reference environment variables using `%env.FOO_BAR%` syntax because TeamCity does not pass environment variables from a build agent into a Docker container.

-     If you need to reference an environment variable on agent, define configuration parameter `system.FOO_BAR=env_var_value` in buildAgent.properties
-     and reference it via `%system.FOO_BAR%`
+If you need to reference an environment variable on an agent, define the configuration parameter `system.FOO_BAR=env_var_value` in `buildAgent.properties` and reference it via `%system.FOO_BAR%`.

  </note>